Dimi-H system

 Fig 1.
 Dimi-H consisted of 2 cameras and a computer.

-Dimi-H was a prototype music instrument based on a three dimensional tonal space concept by my late friend Erkki Kurenniemi.
+Dimi-H was a prototype musical instrument based on a three-dimensional tonal space concept by my late friend Erkki Kurenniemi.
 The system consisted of two cameras connected to a computer and a 3D display.
-The input of the two cameras were triangulated to obtain a three dimensional coordinate.
+The input of the two cameras was triangulated to obtain a three dimensional coordinate.

 Fig 2.
 Dimi-H at Institut Finlandais, Paris.

-In 2006 I had an opportunity to create a more ‘production ready’ version of the instrument for the Finnish Institute in Paris.
-This version used two PAL cameras mounted to a Pentium 4 spec computer.
-Due to relatively low light levels a few adjustments were made to the presentation, e.g. spotlights were used to highlight the instrument’s tonal mapping space.
+In 2006 I had an opportunity to create a more ‘production-ready’ version of the instrument for the Finnish Institute in Paris.
+This version used two PAL cameras mounted to a Pentium 4 computer.
+Due to low-light conditions a few adjustments were made to the presentation, such as spotlights to highlight the instrument’s tonal mapping space.
 The instrument was available to the public between the 9th of March and 28th of April 2006 as a part of the exhibition “Une histoire saccadée”.

 The Dimi-H Story in Pictures – Clickable Gallery